doonfrs/trina_grid/doc/features/cell-selection.md

 The cell selection feature enables you to:

 - Select individual cells with a single click
-- Select ranges of cells by dragging or using keyboard shortcuts
+- Select multiple cells by holding Ctrl key (Cmd on Mac) and clicking
-- Select cells in different modes (cell, row, or column)
+- Select a range of cells by dragging or using keyboard shortcuts
 - Perform operations on selected cells
 - Customize the appearance of selected cells
 - Programmatically control cell selection